Y0Coss/docs-fork/pages/public_cloud/data_analytics/analytics/information_02_lifecycle_policy/guide.en-gb.md

 ### Kafka

-Analytics for Kafka *major.minor* version will reach EOL approximately one year after it's made available on Analytics.
+Analytics for Kafka *major.minor* version will reach its EOL approximately one year after it's made available on Analytics.

 | **Kafka Version** | **OVHcloud EOL** | **Availability on Analytics** |
 |-------------------|------------------|-------------------------------------------|